-

 [Abstract]

-Abstract: This paper studies how internet connectivity, encompassing both overall internet use and mobile broadband access, influences international trade with a particular focus on services.
-Using data for over 100 countries from 2004 to 2019, a two-stage structural gravity model shows that a 10 percent increase in internet users in the importing country raises bilateral services trade by about 7 percent, with comparable exporter-side effects.
+Abstract: This article studies how internet connectivity, through overall internet use and mobile internet access, affects international trade, with a focus on services.
+Using data for over 100 countries from 2004 to 2019, we estimate a two-stage structural gravity model linking digital infrastructure to bilateral trade flows.
+A 10 percent rise in internet use in the importing country raises bilateral services trade by approximately 7 percent, with comparable effects on the exporter side.
 The strongest responses occur in telecommunications, information technology, finance, and intellectual property services, while the effects on goods trade are modest.
-Mobile broadband coverage has similar but somewhat smaller impacts, with 2G-and-higher (2G+) and 3G-and-higher (3G+) networks showing positive and significant elasticities, particularly in bandwidth-intensive sectors.
-Overall, the findings demonstrate that expanding internet access, both fixed and mobile, lowers trade costs and enhances participation in global markets.
+Mobile broadband coverage produces similar but somewhat smaller impacts: 2G-and-higher and 3G-and-higher networks both yield positive and significant elasticities, particularly in bandwidth-intensive sectors.
+These results suggest that expanding both fixed and mobile internet access lowers trade costs and broadens participation in global markets.